rhmaxdotorg/pulsechain-validator/README.md

 - https://kb.beaconcha.in/rewards-and-penalties
 - https://ethereum.org/en/staking/withdrawals/

+* **Is there any maintenance involved in keeping the validator running smoothly?**

+There's only a couple maintenance items that can be completed manually (or by running the supporting scripts in the repo) or setup to run automatically with a cronjob, for example.

+- Pruning geth (quarterly or bi-yearly so you don't fill up the disk space)
+- Keeping the clients up to date (eg. if RH announces new parameters on the network, you'll want to update the clients)

+Again, there are scripts in the repo that make this easy.

 * **Where can I find additional help on PulseChain dev stuff and being a validator?**

 - https://t.me/PulseDev